mon148/-Real-Estate-Prices-prediction-with-Machine-Learning-A-Global-Housing-Analysis/README.md

 **What this precision price prediction is capable of**

- Cross-country comparison of investment opportunities Better pricing decisions for buyers, sellers, and investors Faster valuation process for agencies
+ Cross-country comparison of investment opportunities, Better pricing decisions for buyers, sellers, and investors, Faster valuation process for agencies,
-Developers can plan projects with more accuracy
+Developers can plan projects with more accuracy,
-Banks can improve mortgage risk assessment
+Banks can improve mortgage risk assessment,
-Investors can identify undervalued countries and cities
+Investors can identify undervalued countries and cities.

-**The list abpve shows that the quality and the ability or capability of this model is not nbased only on real-estate price alone, but also works for banks, marketers, other companies.
-Whether it's London, New York, Lagos, or Dubai — a good predictor removes guesswork
+**The list above shows that the quality and the ability or capability of this model is not based only on real-estate price alone, but also works for banks, marketers, other companies.
+Whether it's London, New York, Lagos, or Dubai — a good predictor removes guesswork!

 **What is the mission of this project?**
-**The mission is using Machine Learning model to predicts house prices across different countries using structured features and insights extracted from text.**
+**The mission is; Using Machine Learning model to predicts house prices across different countries using structured features and insights extracted from text.**

 **the Dataset has the following**
 **over 145k data gotten frrom kaggle and over 19k African data scraped from online real estate platforms**